YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 It’s not just for people, though.

-When many automakers manufacture cars, for example, they make the chassis (wheels, engine, brakes etc.) in one piece and the body (steering wheel, seats etc.) in one piece, and then they marry or join them together to make a complete car.
+When many automakers manufacture cars, for example, they make the chassis (wheels, engine, brakes, etc.) in one piece and the body (steering wheel, seats, etc.) in one piece, then they marry or join them together to make a complete car.

 The joining process is called a marriage!

-Another example is Pokémon Go (yes, I’m using Pokémon Go as a teaching tool all this week).
+Another example is Pokémon Go (I’m using Pokémon Go as a teaching tool this week).

-Pokémon Go marries, joins or links together the game and real-life maps in augmented reality.
+Pokémon Go marries, joins, or links the game and real-life maps in augmented reality.

 There you go, another way to use the verb marry.